tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/sizes-gpu.md

 ---
-title: Azure Linux virtuális gép méretének - GPU |} Microsoft Docs
+title: Azure Linux VM sizes - GPU | Microsoft Docs
-description: A különböző GPU listák az Azure-ban a Linux virtuális gépekhez elérhető méretek optimalizált.
-Vcpu, adatlemezek és hálózati adapterek, valamint tárolási átviteli sebesség és a hálózati sávszélesség az a sorozat-méretek számát tartalmazza.
+description: Lists the different GPU optimized sizes available for Linux virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-linux
 documentationcenter: ''
 author: jonbeck7